 Garbage disposals are a very common kitchen appliance these days, but they can have their issues.
 Many older units are noisy and woefully underpowered.
 If you inherited an older disposal with the purchase of your home it may have been abused as well, adding to your troubles.
 While garbage disposals are pretty simple machines to operate, there are some best practices and a few warnings.
-We’ll attempt to break the more important ones here.
+We’ll attempt to touch on the more important ones here.

 Insinkerator recommends (for any disposal) that you run a steady stream of cold water starting before operation and continuing a few seconds after grinding is done to clear the pipes (listen for that change in tone of the grinder to indicate that it’s done).
 Using hot water can liquefy any fats contained in the food and leave deposits in your pipes as the water cools downstream.
 Most important is to avoid stuffing the disposal full before running.
 Like with any other tool “let the tool do the work”; forcing it will just cause problems and unnecessary wear and tear.
 Running a steady stream of water and feeding the disposal at a reasonable rate uses an insignificant amount of extra water and electricity but pays off down the road in trouble free operation.